Social Media Management Blog | Sendible's Insights

 • Posting schedule: State how often you'd propose posting to each network and why.
 For example, we’ll post once a day to Instagram using different types of content (including visual content creation and captions) to build traction on your account.

-• Brand monitoring: Advise which are some of the brand keywords and hashtags you could be tracking.
+• Brand monitoring: Advise on some of the brand keywords and hashtags you could be tracking.

-• Engagement and community: Advise how often you’ll be engaging with followers.
-For example, a set amount of time each day or reply to engagements within a set number of hours.
+• Engagement and community: Advise how often you’ll engage with followers.
+For example, a set amount of time each day or replying to engagements within a set number of hours.

-• Timelines and milestones: Used for specific campaigns; e.g. holiday promotions, in addition to the regular posting schedule.
+• Timelines and milestones: These are used for specific campaigns, e.g., holiday promotions, in addition to the regular posting schedule.

 • Analytics and reporting: Include the frequency of the reports and details of what you’ll be tracking and why.